 Mirage Literary and Arts Magazine is produced by Cochise College each academic year.
 Hard copies of Mirage 2016 can be obtained at both the Douglas and Sierra Vista campus libraries.
 Electronic copies are available below.

-The 2016 issue of Mirage Literary and Arts Magazine is now in production and should be published this fall.
-We will be soliciting submissions for the 2017 issue in late fall/early winter.
+The 2017 issue of Mirage Literary and Arts Magazine is now in production and should be published this fall.
+We are no longer accepting submissions for 2017.
+However, we will be soliciting submissions for the 2018 issue in late fall/early winter.

 Residents of both Cochise and Santa Cruz Counties, and students of Cochise College are welcome and encouraged to submit their poetry, prose, artwork, and photography for consideration of publication.